 Summary

-Throughout the book of Hebrews the writer speaks of an inheritance that may come to believers in Christ on the basis of faithfulness.
+Throughout the book of Hebrews, the writer speaks of an inheritance that may come to believers in Christ on the basis of faithfulness.
 Those faithful followers are called “Partners of Christ,” Christ’s Metochoi.
 Abraham illustrates this well.
-The writer states that “he obeyed and went,” and as a result he obtained an inheritance.
+The writer states that “he obeyed and went,” and as a result, he obtained an inheritance.
 This inheritance/reward for obedience is called an “eternal inheritance” later on in the book (9:15).
 This “eternal inheritance” comes to the believers because of their service for Christ (9:14) and because of their faith and patience (6:12).
 In other words, this eternal inheritance is only awarded to Christ’s Metochoi, His partners who hold firm to the end of life (3:14).

 That the inheritance is not heaven but something in addition to heaven, which can be obtained by faithfulness or lost because of disobedience, is illustrated in the life of Esau.
 Even though he was the firstborn son and had the right to a double portion of the inheritance, he lost his inheritance because of his disobedience.
 And he could not get it back (12:16-17).
-Once again, as in the rest of the New Testament, we see that the inheritance is something linked to works, and not faith alone.
+Once again, as in the rest of the New Testament, we see that the inheritance is linked to works, not to faith alone.

 Finally, the writer states that Christ obtained the inheritance of a “more excellent name,” the name “Son” (1:4).
 This did not come to Him automatically because He was already the Son in essence.
 What conditions did the Son of God have in order to obtain the title of “Son” and be “better than the angels”?
 We are told that it was “because of the suffering of death” (2:9) and the fact that He “loved righteousness and hated lawlessness” (1:9).
 To obtain these high honors, it was necessary that He become like us and live as we must live.
 Because of His character and His faithful completion of His life work (to make purification for sins), He qualified for the inheritance of a better name.
 If the “Captain of our salvation” obtained His inheritance because of the faithful life that He lived and the character He possessed, certainly His brothers must follow a similar path.
 An inheritance is something beyond initial salvation.
-It is a reward granted to those who finish their life work, who love righteousness and hate lawlessness, who hold fast to the end.
-Some Christians will, and some like Esau will not.
+It is a reward granted to those who finish their life’s work, who love righteousness and hate lawlessness, who hold fast to the end.
+Some Christians will, and some, like Esau, will not.

 446 BDAG, 548.